Alex-Amayo/Unified-Take-Home-Assignment/README.md

 ### Conclusion

 I’m testing this project by building simple demo apps like [Eat Out Food Finder](https://eat-out-food-finder.vercel.app/).
-This helps me test how re-usable the components are, find potential bugs and areas of development by develop and maintain an app built using the Zero To App Template, subsequently iterating and refining the package with the hope doption and community innovlement increase over time.
+This helps me test how re-usable the components are, find potential bugs and areas of impprovement by develoing and maintain apps built using the Zero To App Template, subsequently iterating and refining the package with the hope doption and community innovlement increase over time.